 My mother was an alcoholic and an addicted smoker when my twin brothers were in gestation.
 One of my brothers was born at only 3 lbs. and was diagnosed as hyperkinetic and put on ritalin for several years.
 Today my brothers are 30 yrs. old.
 I am curious if my mother's drinking is linked to hyperactivity?
 My 30 yr. old brother is no longer on ritalin, but he is somewhat slow.
 Can you please advise me.
 Thanks!

 Alcoholic beverages have been a part of human civilization from the very beginning.
-Only in the last 28 years has it become clear that maternal alcohol consumption has many negative effects on the developing baby within.
+Only in the last 28 years has it become clear that consuming alcohol during pregnancy has many negative effects on the developing baby within.
 And your brothers are 30 years old.

 Alcohol is now recognized as the most common major destructive environmental agent to which a fetus is likely to be exposed.
 It is directly responsible for 10-20% of mental deficiency with IQ’s in the 50-80 range, and one in six cases of cerebral palsy.